napudumaran/Learning-Documentation-and-Projects/notes/expanded/Flatpak_Naming_&_Location.md

 - `org.mozilla.firefox`
 - `org.gnome.calculator`

-Thes reasoning behind the naming convention is the same as Android Apps, Java packages, and Gnome naming conventions.
+The reasoning behind the naming convention is the same as Android Apps, Java packages, and Gnome naming conventions.
 They ensure that each application name is unique as to avoid naming conflicts.

-For example, if multiple applications had the name "calculator", "gnome", or "editor" in them, there would be confusion on which app is owned by who, which then leads to confusions of what app is owned by who.
+For example, if multiple applications were named something generic like "calculator" or "editor", it would be unclear which developer or project they belong to.
+This convention solves that.

 The naming conventions leads to:
-- unique IDs that are much easier to parse through, and obtain the correct application.
+- Unique IDs that are easier to parse and identify
-- its own isolated configuration directory — meaning the system can identify apps without filenames or commmon pathing.
+- Isolated configuration directories (so apps don’t rely on shared paths or filenames)
-- easier organization and categorization
+- Better organization and categorization

+You can find application IDs by either:
+- Searching on Flathub.org
-You can find the names of application packages by either using https://flathub.org/ or using the terminal to search.
-(Assuming flatpak and flathub are installed) → [Instructions Provided Here](/notes/expanded/Flatpak_Install_Expanded.md)
+- Using the terminal(Assuming flatpak and flathub are installed) → [Instructions Provided Here](/notes/expanded/Flatpak_Install_Expanded.md)

 To search using the Terminal, you can run: